 While previously Nvidia GPUs held a clear advantage, things are far closer these days, and really you can play on just about any decent graphics card with the right settings.
 I'd lean a bit more toward Nvidia cards right now, particularly for budget builds, but if you're playing other games that favor AMD cards there's no harm in going with team Red.

-Now that Battlegrounds is out of early access, we likely won't see massive upgrades in performance.
-The game now runs well on a large variety of hardware, and it offers plenty of settings to tweak.
-Now if only the developers would see fit to remove that framerate cap….
+As PUBG Corp continues to add to Battlegrounds, we likely won't see massive upgrades in performance in the future.
+The game runs well on a large variety of hardware, and it offers plenty of settings to tweak.